CambridgeEngineering/PartIB-Computing-Device-Programming/soldering.rst

 General information about soldering
 -----------------------------------

-Here is a good introductory video, and a :download:`comic <docs/FullSolderComic_EN.PDF>` that will teach you what you need to get started.
+Here is a good introductory video (http://www.youtube.com/embed/f95i88OSWB4), and a :download:`comic <docs/FullSolderComic_EN.PDF>` that will teach you what you need to get started.

 .. raw:: html